Robert Smith (Maryland politician): Elected office

 After Smith's entry to partisan politics, he was elected to the Maryland State Senate from 1793 to 1795 and to the Maryland House of Delegates from 1796 to 1800.
 While serving in the Maryland House, Smith was also elected to the Baltimore City Council in 1798.

 Cabinet Secretary

 As a legal expert in admiralty law, Thomas Jefferson appointed him as Secretary of the Navy in July 1801, after William Jones declined the position.
 On March 2, 1805, the Senate confirmed the appointments of Smith as United States Attorney General and Jacob Crowninshield as Secretary of the Navy.
 However, Crowninshield declined his appointment for health reasons, so Smith briefly served as both Attorney General and Secretary of the Navy.

 Eventually, President Jefferson appointed John Breckinridge to replace Smith as Attorney General and Smith resumed his role as a full-time Secretary of the Navy.

 Smith left the office of Secretary of the Navy at the end of President Jefferson's administration on March 4, 1809.
-President James Madison appointed Smith to serve as Secretary of State on March 6, 1809, and he served in this position until his forced resignation on April 1, 1811.
+President James Madison appointed Smith to serve as Secretary of State on March 6, 1809.
+In this position, Smith negotiated an agreement with British Minister David Erskine in an attempt to reconcile the two nations.
+However, Erskine failed to follow the instructions of Foreign Secretary George Canning, who demanded that the U.S. avoid trading with France during her war with Britain.
+Thus, the agreement failed, and Madison eventually forced Smith's resignation on April 1, 1811.